superdav42/wp-multisite-waas/README.md

 4. Include screenshots or GIFs for UI changes if applicable
 5. Make sure all tests pass (if available)
 6. Update documentation as needed
+7. Verify that both README.md and readme.txt are updated and synchronized

 ### Release Process